SUNY Canton OnLine

 JUST 429 INTRODUCTION TO CULMINATING EXPERIENCE SEMINAR

-This course is designed as the precursor to the Senior Culminating Experience for seniors in the Criminal Investigation, BT program.
-Seniors will meet on a weekly basis with faculty to discuss resume preparation, job interviewing, locating and establishing internships, and internship requirements.
-This course is a prerequisite to Culminating Experience in Criminal Justice (JUST 430).
-One hour lecture, discussion, internship preparation review per week.
+This course is the precursor to the senior culminating experience for seniors in either the Criminal Investigations or Criminal Justice: Law Enforcement Leadership Bachelor’s program.
+Students meet on a weekly basis with faculty to discuss resume preparation, job interviewing, locating and establishing internships, and internship requirements.
+This course is a prerequisite to JUST430, Culminating Experience in Criminal Justice.
+One hour lecture per week.

 JUST 430 CULMINATING EXPERIENCE IN CRIMINAL JUSTICE